US STOCKS-Wall St climbs as earnings gather pace; AmEx boosts Dow

 By Tanya Agrawal

-April 20 U.S. stocks were higher in early afternoon trading on Thursday, with gains in American Express keeping the Dow Jones Industrial Average largely on track to snap a two-day losing streak.
+April 20 Wall Street was higher in late morning trading on Thursday, boosted largely by gains in financial and materials stocks.

-The credit card company was up 5.5 percent after reporting a smaller-than-expected drop in quarterly profit on Wednesday.
+A 3.9 percent rise in shares of American Express kept the Dow Jones Industrial Average on track to break a two-day losing streak, although losses in Travelers and Verizon limited the gains.

-Apple rose 1.5 percent after Morgan Stanley and Stifel raised their price targets on the stock, helping lift both the S&P 500 and the Nasdaq.
+AmEx reported a smaller-than-expected drop in quarterly profit on Wednesday, indicating the credit card company was recovering from the loss of key partnerships last year.

 "As we see a steady stream of earnings, on balance the season has been better and that's helping the market today," said Art Hogan, chief market strategist at Wunderlich Securities in New York.